 - On most pages, I provide you with carefully vetted links to deepen your knowledge.

-- It’s a completely free Python tutorial for beginners and intermediate programmers.
-There are no strings attached.
+- It’s completely free, no strings attached.

 Here’s an example of how I included interactive, runnable code throughout the tutorial.
 Feel free to play around with this ‘Hello World’ example.
 You can edit and run it:

 What you’ll learn from this Python tutorial for beginners

 You will learn about computer programming using the most popular programming language in the world.
 My goal is to make you understand the language and the ecosystem.
 After reading this tutorial, you will be able to continue exploring Python on your own.
 You won’t feel lost anymore, but instead, you will know where to look when you’re trying to solve a problem.